deis/workflow/src/quickstart/provider/aws/install-aws.md

 By default, the connection timeout for Elastic Load Blancers is 60 seconds.
 Unfortunately, this timeout is too short for long running connections when using `git push` functionality of Deis Workflow.

-Deis Workflow will automatically provision and attach a Elastic Loadbalancer to the router copmonent.
+Deis Workflow will automatically provision and attach a Elastic Loadbalancer to the router component.
 This component is responsible for routing HTTP and HTTPS requests from the public internet to applications that are deployed and managed by Deis Workflow.